August-Bolter/SWEN303-Project/background-to-project.md

 Background to the project.
 This should be very similar/identical to at least one of the previous projects background.
 It could be updated if you want but does not need to be.

 ### bullet points to discuss:
 - what is the main purpose of this app?
-To learn independantly or together? --> bjectives of peerwise
+To learn independently or together? --> bjectives of peerwise
+-
+- more student focussed because

 ### Actual content: